Administrative Policies and Procedures Manual - Policy 3300: Paid Time

 7. Time Paid

 Time worked for pay purposes is described in Sections 7.1. through 7.11. below.
 Time worked for overtime purposes includes Sections 7.1. through 7.9.below, but does not include leave times discussed in Section 7.10. and 7.11. below.
-Refer to "Overtime" Policy 3305, UBP for information on overtime.
+Refer to UAP 3305 ("Overtime") for information on overtime.

 7.1.
-Actual time worked at an employee's job location(s) as required by the job assignment.
+Actual time worked as required by the job assignment.

 7.2.
 Meal breaks will be paid time when a supervisor requires an employee to be on duty during the meal break or when an employee is scheduled such that he or she cannot be relieved for a meal break (for example, security guards who are on duty during such meal breaks or employees required to attend a meeting during their meal break).